RostislavHideki/RostislavHideki/README.md

 - I took several courses in Java programming.

-- I improve in testing web-applications, desktop-applications and mobile-applications, as well as writing autotests in Java and JavaScript, I'm learning Python at the same time.
+- I improve in testing web-applications, desktop-applications and mobile-applications, as well as writing in Java and JavaScript, I'm learning Python at the same time.